Divisaderan

-The Divisaderan age is a South American land mammal age, covering a period of geologic time (42.0–36.0 Ma) within the Middle and Late Eocene epochs of the Paleogene.
+The Divisaderan age is a South American land mammal age, covering a period of geologic time within the Middle or Late Eocene epochs of the Paleogene (>36.0 Ma).
 It follows the Mustersan age and is followed by the Tinguirirican age.

-Etymology

-The age is named after the Divisadero Largo Formation of Divisadero Largo, Mendoza, Argentina.
+The Divisaderan is named after the Divisadero Largo Formation of Divisadero Largo, Mendoza, Argentina.
+It was originally distinguished by an unusual combination of archaic mammals and more recent-looking notoungulate fossils.
+However, more recent studies argue that the distinctive notoungulates reported from the Divisadero Largo Formation may actually be sourced from the younger (Miocene-age) Mariño Formation.
+Without these fossils, the Divisaderan may be too poorly-distinguished to stay in use compared to other middle-late Eocene SALMAs.